scrtlabs/SecretNetwork/docs/enigmacli.md

 Please refer to [How to join mainnet as a validator](/docs/validators-and-full-nodes/join-validator-mainnet.md) for a complete guide on how to set up a validator-candidate.

-Use the following command to:
+Use the following commands to:
 - rename your validator (moniker)
 - see your rewards and commissions from delegators
 - withdraw rewards and/or commissions